omarreis/NassauSt/BrentPriceInGoogleSheets.md

 Multi-plataforma disponivel para **Android iOS e Windows**.

 ## Google sheet trigger
-In this sample we use a time triggered Trigger code to download data from website **oilpriceapi.com**
+In this sample we use a time activated Trigger to download data from website **oilpriceapi.com**

 ## Sign up and get APIKey

-You have to Sign Up with this website **oilpriceapi.com** and get a secret **API key** There is a free service tier if you do less than 10000 queries per month (as is the case in this sample)
+You have to Sign Up with this website **oilpriceapi.com** and get a secret **API key** There is a free service tier if you do less than 10000 queries per month.
+In the case in this sample, we will be doing updates every 30 minutes.
+So it is about 1440 updates per month.

-You have to have Edit rights on the sheet.
+You have to have Edit rights on the spreadsheet.
-This trigger updates the value of three cells of spreadsheet **Sheet1**:
+This sample updates the value of three cells of a spreadsheet named **Sheet1**:

       celulaPreco = "B8";     // brent price cell
       celulaHora  = "I8";     // query time cell
       celulaTeste = "J8";     // error message cell

-On the sheet select from menu:
+On the speadsheet, select from menu:

 > Extensions > App script

 This will open the Google Javascript editor.

-type code (JavaScript):>
+type code (JavaScript):

     // TriggerUpdateBrent() code for time trigger (each 30 minutes) function TriggerUpdateBrent() {